Self Directed IRA Basics

 Madison Trust is at the forefront of the Self-Directed Industry due to its impeccable customer service and sensible fee schedule.

-When you call Madison Trust, you will be serviced by a live person, every time.
-No frustrating call queues, automated phone prompts or outsourced labor.
-Our highly trained staff is available to guide clients through complex transactions with care, sensitivity, and precision.
+When you call Madison Trust, you will be serviced by a friendly and knowledgeable member of our team.
+Our staff members undergo CISP training (the most comprehensive IRA training available), allowing them to guide you through complex transactions with care, sensitivity, and precision.

 Our fee schedule is flat rate and easy to understand.
 The cost to set up a Self Directed IRA is $50, and $75 per quarter to maintain.
 We do not charge any asset based fees (which would increase as your account value increases).
 See how our annual fee compares to others in the industry.